nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Display lists of tasks (todos and notes) : `list_task`

-Displays the todo list and the note list together
+Displays the todo-list and the note list together.

 Format: `list_task`

 Examples:

-* `list_task` shows all the todos and notes that the user has written all together in one window.
+* `list_task` shows all the todos and notes in one window.
 * If there are no todo and note at the moment, `No task (todo and note) at the moment` will be shown in the result dialog.

 [↑ Back to Features Menu](#features-menu)

 ### Search for a task (todo and notes) : `find_task`

-Searches the recorded lists of todos and notes by keyword (company name in todos and note content in notes)
+Searches the recorded lists of todos and notes by keyword (company name in todos and note content in notes).

 Format: `find_task KEYWORD`